woofwoofinc/cargo-sphinx/docs/index.rst

 Docker
 ------
-A Docker_ container definition is provided with installations of the tools used to develop Cargo GitHub Pages.
+A Docker_ container definition is provided with installations of the tools used to develop Cargo Sphinx.
 To use the container, first install Docker if not already available and start a Docker terminal.
 Then create the container by running the following build at the top level of the repository source tree:

 .. code:: bash

-    docker build -t cargo-gh-pages .
+    docker build -t cargo-sphinx .

 .. _Docker: http://docker.io